kirbyfan64/github-transition-pep/pep-NNNN.rst

 trying to tease out details of what made them different from each other on the core-workflow mailing list [#core-workflow]_.
-PyCon US 2015 also showed that the community was a bit frustrated with our process thanks to cognitive overheard for new contributors as well as how long it was taking for core developers to getting around to looking at a patch (see the end of Guido van Rossum's keynote at PyCon US 2015 [#guido-keynote]_).
+PyCon US 2015 also showed that the community was a bit frustrated with our process due to both cognitive overheard for new contributors and how long it was taking for core developers to getting around to looking at a patch (see the end of Guido van Rossum's keynote at PyCon US 2015 [#guido-keynote]_).

-On January 1, 2016 the decision was made by Brett Cannon to move our development process to GitHub.
+On January 1, 2016, the decision was made by Brett Cannon to move our development process to GitHub.
 The key reasons for choosing GitHub were [#reasons]_:

-* Maintaining our own infrastructure has been a burden on volunteers (e.g., we currently use a custom fork of Rietveld [#rietveld]_ that is not being maintained)
+* Maintaining our own infrastructure has been a burden on volunteers (e.g., we currently use a custom fork of Rietveld [#rietveld]_ that is not being maintained).
-* Our custom workflow is very time-consuming for core developers (not enough automated tooling built to help support it)
+* Our custom workflow is very time-consuming for core developers (not enough automated tooling built to help support it).
-* Our custom workflow was a hindrance to external contributors (acts as a barrier of entry due to time required to ramp up on development process)
+* Our custom workflow is a hindrance to external contributors (acts as a barrier of entry due to time required to ramp up on development process).
-* There was no feature differentiating GitLab from GitHub beyond GitLab being open source
+* There is no feature differentiating GitLab from GitHub beyond GitLab being open source.
-* Familiarity with GitHub was far higher amongst core developers and external contributors than with GitLab
+* Familiarity with GitHub is far higher amongst core developers and external contributors than with GitLab.
-* Our BDFL preferred GitHub (who would be the first person to tell you that his opinion shouldn't matter, but the person making the decision felt it was important that the BDFL feel comfortable with the workflow of his own programming language to encourage his participation)
+* Our BDFL prefers GitHub (who would be the first person to tell you that his opinion shouldn't matter, but the person making the decision felt it was important that the BDFL feel comfortable with the workflow of his own programming language to encourage his participation).

 Repositories to Migrate